sdlt/CLEFT_GS/README.md

 ## Contact

-For any question, please send an email to sylvain.delatorre@lam.fr, breton@ice.csic.es or martin.karcher@lam.fr
+For any question, please send an email to sylvain.delatorre@lam.fr, michel-andres.breton@obspm.fr or martin.karcher@lam.fr